canbalkaya/Machine-Dreams-WWDC21/README.md

 # Machine Dreams
-Machine Dreams is a playground that
+Machine Dreams is a playground exhibition that explores how a machine can see dreams by transforming the images created by the artificial intelligence (AI) algorithm in it using photographs of World and Mars into 3D moving objects.

+&nbsp;

 # Usage
 * Unzip the `Machine Dreams.playground.zip` file